artemoliynyk/oxiflow/README.md

 - **delay** (`-d`) - delay in seconds between repeating requests batches.
 Concurrent requests are performed simultaneously, without delay.
 Consider disabling concurrence with `-c0` if you want to have delay between each request
 - **reporting** (`--per-request`) - will produce per-URL report output
 - **verbosity level** (`-v`) - use to print more details during calls.
-This is accumulator argument, meaning more `v` you add - more verbosity it provides.
+This is accumulator argument, meaning the more `v` you add - more verbosity it provides.
 Where `-v` is some verbosity and `-vvvv` is a maximal (trace output).

 ## Concurrency and repeats
 > **TL; DR:** concurrency argument with a single URL will multiply the very same URL C-times, while with file it will divide URLs list into C-sized pieces

-Concurrency work a little bit different with single URL and file-provided URLs, however the idea is very similar - it just forms the requests batch.
+Concurrency works a little bit different with a single URL and file-provided URLs, however the idea is very similar - it just forms the requests batch.

 After batches were formed - they will be called concurrently and will repeated it according to the `-r` parameter.